-You know your cat better than anyone – their unique habits, what makes them happy, and what they avoid.
-Like many cat owners, you've likely provided many scratching options, like posts, scratching mats with different textures, or even a cat tree.
+You know your cat better than anyone, their unique habits, what makes them happy, and what they avoid.
+Like many cat owners, you’ve probably tried different scratching options: posts, mats with different textures, or even a cat tree.

 Why Do Cats Scratch?